 OUR BLUE PLANET

-The Blue Planet Prize is presented to two individuals or organizations in recognition of their outstanding contributions to global environment issues.
-The 2018 winners were the Australian ecologist Brian Walker and the Swedish hydrologist Malin Falkenmark.
+The Blue Planet Prize is presented every year to two individuals or organizations in recognition of their outstanding contributions to global environment issues.
+The 2019 award winners were the Belgium geographer Eric Lambin and the American evolutionary biologist and biological geographer Jared Diamond.

 By analyzing earth observation satellite images over time, Prof. Eric Lambin has clarified changes in land use and their effect on the natural environment, and advocated the importance of improving sustainable land use on a global scale.
 Establishment of a people-to-pixel approach, one of the professor’s major achievements, greatly contributes to a deeper understanding of how people and the environment affect each other.
 By integrating fine analysis data obtained from earth observation satellites and social economic data obtained from thorough studies of the educational level and standards of behavioral judgment of people who are actually living on the land and using it, he has been helping to promote sustainable land use and develop solutions to environmental issues.
 Today, based on his network with researchers around the world, he is contributing to the realization of a sustainable society through approaches to supply chains and policy makers.